azerion/phaser-spine/README.md

 -----

 Like any other asset in Phaser, you need to preload the spine object you want in your game.
 A spine Javascript export will deliver you three files; *.atlas, *.json and *.png.
-The preloader expects these to be in the same folder, and when so you can just preload the json file by adding the following code to youre game:
+The preloader expects these to be in the same folder, and when so you can just preload the json file by adding the following code to your game:

 ```javascript
 game.load.spine(